krnick/python_tips/source/Lambda.rst

 Lambda
 ======

-1. Don't use lambda with anonymously
+1. Don't use lambda with anonymously.

 * Dont'